 As the backlog has grown, NBIB has taken steps to increase its capacity to conduct background investigations by increasing its own investigator staff as well as awarding new contracts, effective in December 2016, to four contractors for investigation fieldwork services.
 NBIB officials said that NBIB has a goal to increase its total number of investigators-federal employees and contractors-to about 7,200 by the end of fiscal year 2017.
-Specifically, to help address the backlog, NBIB officials reported that NBIB increased its authorized federal investigator workforce by adding 400 federal investigator positions in fiscal year 2016 and 200 positions in fiscal year 2017, NBIB had filled 1,620 of the 1,975 positions, and 1,513 of its federal investigators were fully trained.
+Specifically, to help address the backlog, NBIB officials reported that NBIB increased its authorized federal investigator workforce by adding 400 federal investigator positions in fiscal year 2016 and 200 positions in fiscal year 2017-an increase from 1,375 to 1,975 authorized positions.123 As of July 2017, NBIB had filled 1,620 of the 1,975 positions, and 1,513 of its federal investigators were fully trained.
 NBIB officials explained that they do not plan to increase the federal investigator capacity beyond the currently approved 1,975 because they do not have the ability to absorb more staff.
 According to the officials, new investigators must be trained by experienced investigators which reduces the amount of time the experienced investigators have to conduct investigative work.
 When estimating federal investigator capacity, NBIB assumes it will have 277 full-time equivalent vacancies at any given time due to high attrition rates.
 Further, NBIB officials could not project the federal investigator workforce past April 2018 due to high attrition rates.

-&lt;sup>123According to NBIB officials, the authorized federal investigator workforce refers to the workforce capacity approved by OPM.
+123According to NBIB officials, the authorized federal investigator workforce refers to the workforce capacity approved by OPM.